vivshaw/zettel/pages/wheels.md

+---
-tags:: kinematics, robotics, engineering alias:: wheeled robot
+tags: kinematics, robotics, engineering
+alias: wheeled robot
+---

 - in a two-wheeled system:
 	- if a wheel is not in motion and the other is, the stationary wheel acts as a pivot